hishamtj/AutoComplete-with-JSON/README.md

 **messageAlert:** boolean - show the error messages in a browser alert popup

-**messageHolder - string - the CSS class name or ID of the error messages holder element
+**messageHolder:** string - the CSS class name or ID of the error messages holder element

-**showLoader - boolean - show a loader during the ajax request
+**showLoader:** boolean - show a loader during the ajax request

-**loaderHolder - string - the CSS class name or ID of the loader holder element
+**loaderHolder:** string - the CSS class name or ID of the loader holder element

-**resultLinkTextFields - string - the JSON key title(s) holding the text(s) that will appear on each result
+**resultLinkTextFields:** string - the JSON key title(s) holding the text(s) that will appear on each result

-**resultLinkDataAttributes - string - the JSON key title(s) holding the value(s) that will appear as data-attribute on each result
+**resultLinkDataAttributes:** string - the JSON key title(s) holding the value(s) that will appear as data-attribute on each result

-**resultClickFunctionName - string - the function name to be triggered on selected result click
+**resultClickFunctionName:** string - the function name to be triggered on selected result click